Santa Claus: Letter writing

-From 2002 to 2014, Canada Post replied to approximately "one million letters or more a year, and in total answered more than 24.7 million letters"; as of 2015, it responds to more than 1.5 million letters per year, "in over 30 languages, including Braille answering them all in the language they are written".
-The tradition also exists in Great Britain and Finland.
+From 2002 to 2014, Canada Post replied to approximately one million letters or more each year, answering a total of more than 24.7 million letters.
+As of 2015, it responds to over 1.5 million letters annually, in more than 30 languages, including Braille, with each letter answered in the language in which it was written.

 In Latin America, letters are sometimes tied to balloons instead of being sent through the mail.

 An example of a public and private cooperative venture is the opportunity for expatriate and local children and parents to receive postmarked mail and greeting cards from Santa during December in the Finnish Embassy in Beijing, Santa Claus Village in Rovaniemi, Finland, and the People's Republic of China Postal System's Beijing International Post Office.